browserengineering/book/book/text.md

 3-2 *Superscripts*.
 Add support for the `<sup>` tag.
-Text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript line up with the top of a normal letter.
+Text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript lines up with the top of a normal letter.

 3-3 *Soft hyphens*.
 The soft hyphen character, written `\N{soft hyphen}`